- 5 Days

 This morning visit the 9/11 Memorial Museum, a tribute to the victims, survivors and their loved ones of 9/11.
 Next we’ll head to the top of the tallest building in the Western Hemisphere.
 The 1,776 foot tall One World Observatory provides unique, panoramic views of New York City.

-Depart New York City and return to Scranton for and overnight stay.
+Depart New York City and make your way to Syracuse for an overnight stay.

 This morning travel through the lovely Finger Lakes region.
 After a stop for lunch, continue your journey home.